 The event schema REST API resources are also used for platform events.
 For more information, see Platform Event Schema by Event Name and Platform Event Schema by Schema ID in the REST API Developer Guide.

-Change Event Example
+Change Event Example in Pub/Sub API

-The following event is sent for a new account.
+This event message is sent for a new account in a Pub/Sub API client.